Get Ready for Your First Year of College

 Congratulations!
 You’ve been accepted to Azusa Pacific University and you’re well on your way to starting your journey as a college student.
 As you look forward to your first year, it’s a good idea to prepare early—academically and personally.
 Here is everything you need to know before your first day.

-“I’d definitely encourage students to utilize their admissions counselor in the weeks and months leading up to the first day of classes,” said Collin Parker ’15, undergraduate admissions counselor at APU.
-Your admissions counselor is your liaison at APU; their goal is to walk you through the admissions process from start to finish.
+“I’d definitely encourage students to utilize their admissions representative in the weeks and months leading up to the first day of classes,” said Collin Parker ’15, undergraduate admissions representative at APU.
+Your admissions representative is your liaison at APU; their goal is to walk you through the admissions process from start to finish.
 Once you’ve submitted your enrollment deposit, be sure to contact them and complete any additional admissions steps, like taking placement tests, registering for classes, or signing up for health insurance.

 Decide on Housing